 Ellen wakes up to an empty bed, the girls allowed her to sleep with them, but are long gone to the shops.
 She smiles as she goes to the bathroom, two strap-ons lying on the counter.
 She picks one up, tries to remember which one went where, nothing comes to mind, it was dark.

 Today she's housecleaning, then to the grocery to get a chunk of chuck roast for tomorrow's slow cook.
 It's Friday, plug the roast with garlic, salt and pepper, sprinkle Worcestershire all over, marinate overnight.
 Cook it Saturday, serve on crusty toasted French bread Sunday.
-Maybe it would inspire them to jump her again.
+Maybe it would inspire the girls to jump her again.

 Katya is behind the counter with Maria, the only others in the shop are a couple of retirees having coffee.
 It's ten thirty, morning rush over, the lunch crowd isn't in yet.
 Katja has expanded the sandwich menu in the big store beyond ham and cheese croissants.
 Now they have turkey, chicken, add jalapeno and cheese, croissant or sliced bread.
 The reason the simple sandwiches are so popular is quality and quantity.
 Unlike some places, Katja loads the offerings with layers of meat and cheese, not a thin half slice of cheese and barely noticeable ounce of meat.
 Overstuffed sandwich, bag of chips and a soft drink, five ninety five.